radarsymphony/radarsymphony.github.io/content/posts/headscale-for-tailscale-vpn.md

   - network
 ---
 # Overview
-This guide outlines how to set up [Headscale](https://headscale.net/) running as Docker container behind a reverse proxy (Traefik).
-It uses a free ubuntu VPS from the Oracle Cloud Free Tier, but any linux-based host with public IP and about ~1GB of memory should work for small Home Lab setups.

-Headscale is an opensource reverse-engineered implementation of the closed source Tailscale coordination server.
-There are many advantages to using the original Tailscale coordination server, such as a convenient admin panel and multiple tailnets.
+[Headscale](https://headscale.net/) is an opensource reverse-engineered implementation of the closed source Tailscale coordination server.
+There are many advantages to using the original Tailscale coordination server, such as a convenient admin panel and multiple "tailnets" - separate VPNs you can quickly switch between.
 However, I am on a quest to explore opensource and privacy-focused software, I've decided to set up Headscale as my Tailscale coordination server.

+This guide outlines how to set up Headscale running in a Docker container behind a Traefik reverse proxy.
+It uses a free Ubuntu VPS from the Oracle Cloud Free Tier, but any linux-based host with a public IP and about ~1GB of memory should work for a personal VPN.

 Setting up Headscale behind a reverse-proxy is not something that the maintainers support or use themselves, but it _is_ a feature that is often [requested by community members](https://github.com/juanfont/headscale/issues/527).
 I wanted to see if I could identify a way to configure Headscale behind Traefik as a reverse proxy.
 The following is my working prototype.
 #### Prerequisites